-Yes, the project has been successful in achieving reduced bycatch compared to pelagic longline gear.
 For the 2017 project year, seven vessel owners from Louisiana participated in a four-month pelagic longline repose and fished using greenstick gear for a collective total of 280 sea-days.

-In 2018 through 2020, the repose period took place from January 1 through June 30.
+In 2018 through 2021, the repose took place from January 1 through June 30.
 In the 2018 project year, seven vessel owners from Louisiana and three vessel owners from Florida participated in the repose.
 In the 2019 project year, eight vessel owners from Louisiana and two vessel owners from Florida participated in the repose.
 In the 2020 project year, repose participants included seven vessel owners from Louisiana and five from Florida.
-Participants used greenstick, buoy, and deep drop rod and reel gear for almost 500 sea-days in 2018, more than 500 sea-days in 2019, and more than 650 sea-days in 2020.
+In the 2021 project year, seven vessel owners from Louisiana and four vessel owners from Florida participated.
+Participants used greenstick, buoy, and deep drop rod and reel gear for almost 500 seadays in 2018, more than 500 sea-days in 2019, and more than 650 sea-days in both 2020 and 2021.
+Each vessel that deployed buoy gear for the past several years has had an Exempted Fishing Permit (EFP) to allow power deployment and retrieval in order to target fish in deep water such as large swordfish during the day and tuna at night.